A committed vision for a better life

 HoAI Partner Organizations

-The countries have requested three development partners— the European Union, the African Development Bank, and the World Bank Group— to provide technical support and facilitate the discussions to identify shared priorities and develop proposals for transformative regional projects.
-These projects will form the Horn of Africa Priority Package.
+To operationalize and finance the Priority Package of proposals worth $15.89 billion approved by the Finance Ministers of the HoA countries during a meeting held during the 2019 World Bank/IMF Annual Meetings in Washington, DC, the countries have requested three development partners— the European Union, the African Development Bank, and the World Bank Group— to provide technical and financial support to facilitate the dialogue on the shared priorities and develop proposals for transformative regional projects for the Horn of Africa Priority Package.

-The ministers also agreed on the need to build a coalition of financiers to support the implementation of the priority package to realize this historic opportunity for peace and prosperity in the Horn of Africa.
-The priority projects under the Initiative are available for further development and financing through domestic and concessional resources and through private sector participation.
+The ministers also agreed on the need to build a coalition of development finance partners to support the implementation of the priority package to realize this historic opportunity for building peace and prosperity in the Horn of Africa.
+The priority projects under the Initiative are intended for development and financing through domestic and concessional resources and through private sector participation.

 The European Union